CivicActions/agile-california/README.md

 ## The Technology

-Building on experience, we began in the very first Sprint to implement a automatic delivery system with fully automated testing and fully automated deployment of the candidate build.
+Building on experience, we began in the very first Sprint to implement a automatic deployment system with fully automated testing and fully automated deployment of the candidate build.
 This used "infrastructure as code" instantiating a new server instance for each deploy, then using Docker and Bowline to orchestrate containers.
 We have a Slack command that anyone can use to initiate a Jenkins build.

 The actual technology is a backbone of Drupal 8 styled with Bootstrap, although a user is unlikely to be aware of that, since we significantly simplified the user interface, and installed it in such a way that it appears to be an iOS or Android app.
 In actuality it is a mobile-friendly website.